Formby: Education

 There are seven primary schools in Formby, namely Woodlands, Redgate CP, Our Lady of Compassion RC, St Jerome's RC, Trinity St Peters C. of E., Freshfield CP and St Luke's C. of E. Trinity St Peter's C. of E. in Formby is the amalgamation of two former primary schools – St Peter's and Holy Trinity – the latter of which closed in July 2006.
 The school was formed as part of a major reorganisation of primary education in Sefton.
 Raven Meols Primary School also closed as a school and is now used as a Community Centre.

 Formby has two large high schools, Formby High School and Range High School and also had an independent high school focussing on Educational and Behaviour difficulties teaching, Clarence House.
 The independent school was permanently closed as of 2018 and residential units demolished.
 Clarence House was owned by Nugent Care, a registered charity, who also governs Clumber Lodge, a children's home in Formby.

+Media

+Local news and television programmes are provided by BBC North West and ITV Granada.
+Television signals are received from the Winter Hill TV transmitter.

+Local radio stations are BBC Radio Merseyside, Heart North West, Hits Radio Liverpool, Smooth North West, Greatest Hits Radio Liverpool & The North West, and Dune Radio, a community based station.

+The town is served by these local newspapers: